thoat/17F-CUS1151/README.md

 # 17F-CUS1151
-Platform to do pair programming for course projects
+Platform to do pair programming for this course' projects